-S Version 05-j0-02 As at 2 Extract from www.slp.wa.gov.au, see that website for further information the court may recall the order imposing the sentence (the "reduced sentence") and impose a sentence based on the full sentence but taking into account the extent to which the reduced sentence has taken effect and the extent to which the offender has complied with any orders made under it.
+page 38 Version 05-m0-02 As at 30 Sep 2008 Extract from www.slp.wa.gov.au, see that website for further information sentence includes an order in addition to sentence.

+37A.
+Offender who reneges on promise to assist authorities may be re-sentenced the court may recall the order imposing the sentence (the reduced sentence) and impose a sentence based on the full sentence but taking into account the extent to which the reduced sentence has taken effect and the extent to which the offender has complied with any orders made under it.